201st-Luka/201st-Luka/README.md

 ![profile banner](/images/banner_github.png)
 [![YouTube][youtube_shield]][youtube_url] [![Discord][discord_shield]][discord_url]

-### Hi there, I'm 201st-Luka.
+### Hello there, I'm 201st-Luka.

 Hi, I'm 201st-Luka.
-I'm 18 years old and studying computer science.
+I'm 18 years old and studying computer science at the University of Liège in Belgium.
 I discovered that progamming is my passion when I was 16 years old and got my laptop.
 I started programming a Discord bot in Python.

 ---

 #### My projects

-At the moment I'm writing a program in C for the chemisty students of my university.
-This program is a [simulator for spectroscopic terms](https://github.com/201st-Luka/SimulatorForSpectroscopicTerms).
-I put a lot of work into it.
+At the moment I am developing a ClashOfClans Discord bot to manage and automate information and help me with statistics about the activity of my clan's members.
+This bot is called
-I had to understand the chemistry and math behind the process and then I could finally write an inplementation.
-The simulator is not ready at the moment but hopefully it will be in the future.
+[HeadhunterBot](https://github.com/201st-Luka/HeadhunterBot) and is still in developement and not ready for use yet.

-At the moment my Discord bot in Python is not in a public repository.
-Maybe it will be in the future.
+This Discord bot is also using my own ClashOfClans API wrapper ([PyClasher](https://github.com/201st-Luka/PyClasher)) which will be released soon on [PyPi.org](https://pypi.org/).

 ---

 #### My goals

-- Have good grades in my studies.
+- Releasing pyclasher v1.0.0 on PyPi
-- Learn some other languages like Java, C#, ...
+- Hosting the HeadhunterBot
-- Become a good software developer.
+- Doing some other cool stuff

 ---